Skip to main content

 Shadow Labyrinth Game Cover

 Shadow Labyrinth is a single player platformer game with a science fiction theme.
 It was developed by Bandai Namco Studios Inc. and was released on July 17, 2025.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Deluxe Edition Includes: • Shadow Labyrinth • Digital Artbook & Soundtrack